chef-boneyard/chef-web-docs-2016/chef_master/source/resources.rst

 Resources
 =====================================================
-The following resources are platform resources with built-in providers:
+The following resources are built-in to the |chef client|:

 * apt_package (based on the package resource)
 * bash